 As the leaves fall from the trees and the breeze gets a little crisper and cooler, you can almost smell the pumpkin spice in the air.

 Fall is the time of year when many delicious fruits and vegetables come to harvest.
 With that harvest, comes opportunities to add flavorful fiber to your meals and snacks.
-The Fall is also a time when school is in full force, work gets busier, and holiday time is looming - which means rushed schedules, and often rushed eating.
-So let’s talk about ways you can get more fiber into your diet this Fall, which will help keep both your body and mind healthier and on track during this hectic time of year.
+The Fall is also a time when school is in full force, work gets busier, and holiday time is looming — which means rushed schedules, and often rushed eating.
+So let’s talk about ways you can get more fiber into your diet this Fall, which will help keep both your body and mind healthier and on track.

 Why do we need fiber?